 This is not always easy because we are human, emotionally tied to our work, to our craft, to our skill and our products.

 But remember, by ditching the stuff that doesn’t stack up financially, this leaves you free to concentrate on creating products that are profitable.

 So be brave, be flexible and most importantly – take action.

-I really wish I’d had access to a course like this when I started my baking business.
-It would have helped me to get really clearl, saved a lot of confusion and ultimately helped me to become profitable a lot quicker.
+I really wish I’d had access to a membership like this when I started my baking business.
+It would have helped me to get really clearly, saved a lot of confusion and ultimately helped me to become profitable a lot quicker.

-If you’re serious about launching a profitable baking business then head over to enrol for the Art of Pricing for a Profitable Baking Business course now.
+If you’re serious about launching a profitable food business then head over to my website to get more info on the Academy.

 Other blog posts you might like to read: